 Building of usefull electronic circuits to simulate and override engine management signals.

 Drive high current actuators with very low (chip) currents.

 As an diagnostician I found this knowledge absolutely invaluable for understanding and being able to manipulate and diagnose any computer controlled electronic circuit.
 This knowledge takes away the need to have data for every single measurement you make, as it has made you understand what happens in the ECU.

-After Jody from BM Workshop attended the EMS21 training seminar in Auckland (18 07 2012).
-Jody wrote as comment in the evaluation form that as most value to him was: "Being able to get a better understanding of how and ECU works and the simple real life examples used to explain things."
+After Grant from Hometune 2014 Ltd attended the EMS21 training seminar in Auckland (18 07 2012).
+Grant wrote as comment in the evaluation form that as most value to him was: "Learning about how to alter signals e.g. air mass."

 Please note: the seminars are of a very high level.
 The participants will be diagnosticians who have been succesfull in the industry for a long time and have attended at least all EMS 1 seminars.

 The EMS 2 seminars run parallel with the DMS 2 seminars.
 They will be conducted simultaniously as the content has many similarities.
 The seminars initially will be held at AECS' own training facilities in Hastings.